|

 This

-rather than confining it to galleries and
+art to people rather than confining it to

-with social conscience.
-It gives you the
+and everybody with social conscience.
+It

-privilege of re-visiting paintings time and
+gives you the privilege of re-visiting paintings

-audio commentary on each painting spelling
+the artist’s audio commentary on each

-out the intended meaning behind a painting.
+painting spelling out the intended meaning

 It

-offers a unique third world perspective on
+offers third world perspective on contemporary

-contemporary global issues in a compact audio-visual
+global issues in a compact audio-visual medium.

-medium.
-45 paintings on social issues, on our
+are on social issues, on our philosophical

-from the ‘Art-People’ section on
+been selected mostly from the ‘Art-People’ section

-this site.
+on this site.

-The CD has been particularly well received in educational
+The CD-ROMs have been particularly well received

-circles and among social activists.
+in educational circles and among social activists.

 |